What is an IVA?

 - Will all lenders allow you to borrow money if you have had an IVA?

 An IVA will usually last for five years, during which time you will pay agreed instalments to your creditors to pay off your debt.
-At the end of this time, the debts will be considered cancelled, although often the IVA might not have covered the entire amount owed, and any outstanding amount will be written off, and you will not owe any more money to those creditors.
+When this period ends, the debts will be considered cancelled.
+Even if the IVA didn’t pay off everything you owed, you won’t have to repay the remaining balance to your creditors.